 Information about their current leadership and membership is available in Committee Tracker (log-in required), a shared governance database hosted by the offices of the Secretary of the Faculty, Secretary of the Academic Staff and Secretary of the University Staff.

 In May 1997 the Faculty Senate passed legislation (Faculty Document 1260b) requiring the deans or directors of twenty nine academic and administrative units to establish “equity and diversity committees.”
 These committees identify, address, and monitor diversity and climate issues affecting faculty, staff, and students within their respective divisions.
 The Division regularly convenes a working group of Equity & Diversity Committee chairs.

 Committee on Disability Access & Inclusion

 Advises the Americans with Disabilities Act (ADA) Coordinator and other institutional units with primary responsibility for ADA compliance, and support their work to ensure the policies, programs and services of the institution are accessible for students, employees and guests of the university who have disabilities.

-Deans and directors of each school, college or division appoint a Diversity Officer or Minority Disadvantaged Coordinator (MDC) to serve as a point person for diversity and coordinate initiatives promoting and supporting the academic achievement of students—in particular, students from historically underrepresented groups.
-Diversity Officers or MDCs work with administrative leaders, faculty and staff to address issues of climate in the classroom and workplace.
+Deans and directors of each school, college or division appoint a representative to serve as a point person for diversity and coordinate initiatives promoting and supporting the academic achievement of students—in particular, students from historically underrepresented groups.
+Diversity Representatives work with administrative leaders, faculty and staff to address issues of climate in the classroom and workplace.

-The deputy vice chancellor and chief diversity officer regularly convenes Diversity Officers as a key working group furthering UW-Madison’s strategic priority to “enhance diversity and ensure excellence in education and research.”
+The deputy vice chancellor and chief diversity officer regularly convenes Campus Diversity Representatives as a key working group furthering UW–Madison’s strategic priority to “enhance diversity and ensure excellence in education and research.”